 Students' lifelong eating habits are greatly influenced by the types of foods and beverages available to them.
 Refreshments or treats, brought into the classroom, both during school and after school, are strongly recommended or encouraged to be healthy alternatives.
 Your child's teacher or principal can provide parents with a list of healthy beverage, snack, and treat ideas.
-Children may bring treats (such as on their birthday) provided they obtain their teacher's permission.
+Children may bring treats provided they obtain their teacher's permission.